Conditioning LLMs to Generate Code-Switched Text: Introduction

 \textit{Code-Switching} (CS) consists of mixing two or more languages within a single utterance and is a common phenomenon in multilingual settings \citep{global-bilingualism-tucker}.
 Although it is mainly present in spoken interactions, it can also be found in written interactions on-line \citep{language-contact-appel-muysken,interlingual-online}, where it appears jointly with other features of informal speech.
 Example \ref{ex:cs1} shows an utterance where the speaker switches between English and Spanish.

-\ex Why make everybody \textit{sentarse atrás pa' que} everybody has to move \textit{pa' que se salga}.\\ Why make everybody \textit{sit at the back so that} everybody has to move \textit{so that she may get out.}\footnote{In all examples of CS featured in this paper, Spanish parts are shown in italics, in both the original instance and its translation.}\\ \citep{poplack-sometimes} \xe
+\ex Why make everybody \textit{sentarse atrás pa' que} everybody has to move \textit{pa' que se salga}. \\ Why make everybody \textit{sit at the back so that} everybody has to move \textit{so that she may get out.}\footnote{In all examples of CS featured in this paper, Spanish parts are shown in italics, in both the original instance and its translation.} \\ \citep{poplack-sometimes} \xe

 Despite the prevalence of code-switching, most research in Natural Language Processing (NLP) assumes monolingualism as a standard for human communication.
 However, this implicit decision means that state-of-the-art models are not able to properly interpret or generate CS data.
 Even advances in \textit{multilingual} language modelling \citep{lin-etal-2022-shot,chowdhery-etal-2023-PaLM} have not led to significant improvements, and performance on CS data is still poor compared to performance on monolingual data \citep{aguilar-etal-2020-lince,winata-etal-2021-multilingual}.
 This occurs because there is little CS text available in the multilingual pretraining data.
-Similarly, there are no parallel datasets available to learn to generate CS in a supervised fashion, as one would expect for tasks such as machine translation.
-Finally, there is no clear methodology for evaluating automatically generated CS text, as it has specific needs different from other text generation tasks.
+Similarly, there are no parallel datasets available to learn to generate CS in a supervised fashion, as one would expect for tasks such as Machine Translation (MT).
+Finally, existing methodology for evaluating automatically generated CS text, which has specific needs different from other text generation tasks, are still not good enough and fail to capture nuances of CS text \mbox{\citep{srivastava-singh-2021-challenges}}.
 It is therefore crucial to develop methodologies to enable models to generate natural CS text and simultaneously implement robust evaluation frameworks that can assess how well NLP systems handle CS across multiple tasks.
 We argue that both of these goals require models that can conditionally generate CS from monolingual text.
-Consequently, our research focuses on the development of a methodology to fine-tune and evaluate LLMs on the task of CS generation, following two main research questions: \paragraph{RQ1:} Is it viable to approach CS generation with natural CS text as a starting point? \paragraph{RQ2:} Do automatic metrics for Natural Language Generation (NLG) correlate well with human judgement for the task of CS generation?
+Consequently, our research focuses on the development of a methodology to fine-tune and evaluate LLMs on the task of CS generation, following three main research questions: \paragraph{RQ1:} What are the comparative strengths and limitations of fine-tuned versus non-fine-tuned LLMs in generating fluent and natural code-switched text? \paragraph{RQ2:}How can we leverage LLMs to create high-quality pseudo-parallel data for fine-tuning LLMs in CS text generation? \paragraph{RQ3:} Do automatic metrics for Natural Language Generation (NLG) or LLM judges correlate well with human judgment for the task of CS generation?